Zekaric/ZTaskerWebPhp/ZDoc_MYT.md

 ### 3.2.1 - A Command, Add a Project

 ```
-a nZTasker `A simple task manager
+a nZMYT `A simple task manager
 ```

 The above is a typical add command.
-It will create a project named ZTasker with a description associated with that project.  n option is not optional.  ` is optional and if present must be last.
+It will create a project named ZMYT with a description associated with that project.  n option is not optional.  ` is optional and if present must be last.

-Once you type that into the command line and hit enter you should see ZTasker appear in the list.
+Once you type that into the command line and hit enter you should see ZMYT appear in the list.

 PID values are automatically assigned.

 ### 3.2.2 - E Command, Edit a Project

 ```
-e1 nZ:Tasker `A simple and fast task manager.
+e1 nZ:MYT `A simple and fast task manager.
 ```

-The above will adjust the project with '1' as it's Project ID (PID) to "Z:Tasker" and updates its description as well.  n and ` options are optional but you should have at least one for this command to do anything.
+The above will adjust the project with '1' as it's Project ID (PID) to "Z:MYT" and updates its description as well.  n and ` options are optional but you should have at least one for this command to do anything.

 If the PID you provided doesn't exist then nothing happens.